connectedbydata/connectedbydata.org/ai-in-education/index.md

 The Workshop in a Box has been designed to be used in schools, colleges and informal settings (e.g. home education or youth groups).
 There are versions for Key Stage 2/3 and Key Stage 4/5.

-You don’t need to be an AI expert to lead a session using this resource: simply to have an interest in exploring AI in Education with your class or group.
+You don’t need to be an AI expert to lead a session using this resource: simply to have an interest in exploring AI in education with your class or group.

 ### Is this England only?